fghk678/ustgz-aiaa2205-hw2/README.md

 # AIAA2205 HW2 - Image Classification with Domain Adaptation

-This README provides a step-by-step guide to reproduce our results for the AIAA2205 HW2 assignment: **Image Classification with Domain Adaptation using Pretrained Vision Transformers**.
+This README provides a step-by-step guide for the AIAA2205 HW2 assignment: **Image Classification with Domain Adaptation using Pretrained Vision Transformers**.

 ## 1. Project Structure